hawx/la-delete/README.md

 use, or you will a) be waiting forever, and b) probably get your api key blocked.)

-Put credentials in a file (or pass on command line, see `--help`) like,
+Put credentials in a file at `~/.config/la-delete/auth`,

 ``` toml
 apiKey = "..."